-Sharon Neubauer, E-RYT 500, is a Certified Yoga instructor who has been practicing Yoga for 20 years and teaching for 17 years.
+Sharon Neubauer, E-RYT 500, is a Certified Yoga instructor who has been practicing Yoga for 21 years and teaching for 19 years.
 She completed her first Teacher Training Program with Betsey Downing in 1999.
-She has also completed several Teacher and Therapy Trainings as well as classes and workshops with John Friend, Desiree Rumbaugh, Betsey Downing, Jenny Otto, Christina Sell, Kathleen Hogan, Kate Miller and Suzie Hurley.
+She holds a Certification in Anusara Yoga and has completed many trainings, workshops and classes with John Friend, Desiree Rumbaugh, Betsey Downing, Jenny Otto, Christina Sell, Kathleen Hogan, Kate Miller and Suzie Hurley.
 She has also studied Iyengar Yoga with Mary Dunn, John Schumacher and Carolyn Bluemle and she has studied meditation with Sally Kempton.

 Through the practice of Hatha Yoga, Sharon has addressed inguinal hernias as well as low back pain.
 In addition Yoga guided her toward a path of seeking the good and joyful aspects in life and in making choices that connect to her deepest intention to affirm the goodness and inner wisdom within everyone.

 She lives in Potomac with her husband, 3 kids and 2 cats.
 Sharon did Yoga throughout her three complete pregnancies, and she teaches with warmth, compassion, playfulness and a lively sense of humor.

 Scott Moore initially came to yoga as just a form of exercise for a healthy lifestyle.
 Discovering the complete benefits of yoga for body, mind, and heart, he completed a Yoga Immersion Program in 2008 and continued on to complete the Willow Street Yoga Center Teacher Training program in 2009.
 Scott’s teaching is marked by curiosity and a passion to share the meaning and mechanics behind the art and science of yoga.
 Off the mat, Scott’s broad interests include cooking, reading, design, data analysis and fire juggling.